The Internet of Things (IoT) has the potential to change our world immensely. It will present new opportunities, as well as new challenges.

 When using machine learning, it’s beneficial to collect as much data as possible though your IoT gadgets.
 Computers are capable of analyzing huge stockpiles of information and may find something useful that a human would never have even thought to look for.

 IoT will have a significant impact on many aspects of our society, especially when partnered with other powerful tools like artificial intelligence.
-From mowing our lawns to charting the stars, this technology will change almost everything.
+From mowing our lawns to charting the stars or connecting satellites, this technology will change almost everything.
 It may take some time to figure out the relevant laws and work out the kinks, but those hurdles certainly won’t stop the spread of the Internet of Things.